ACINQ/eclair/docs/release-notes/eclair-vnext.md

 You can also now choose to disable some watchdogs by removing them from the `eclair.blockchain-watchdog.sources` list in `eclair.conf`.
 Head over to [reference.conf](https://github.com/ACINQ/eclair/blob/master/eclair-core/src/main/resources/reference.conf) for more details.

+### Dust limit thresholds

+Eclair can now use dust limits as low as 354 satoshis.
+This value covers all current and future segwit versions, while ensuring that transactions can relay according to default bitcoin network policies.

+With this change, we also disallow non-segwit scripts when closing a channel.
+We still support receiving non-segwit remote scripts, but will force-close if the resulting mutual close transaction would be invalid according to default network policies.

+See the [spec discussions](https://github.com/lightningnetwork/lightning-rfc/pull/894) for more details.

 ### Sample GUI removed

 We previously included code for a sample GUI: `eclair-node-gui`.